rm511130/Tanzu-Workshop-TKGI/README.md

 pks delete-cluster user25-cluster   # make sure you know what you are doing before proceeding with this step
 ```

-- As you can see TKG-i Administrators have placed guardrails that kept you from making your K8s cluster too big, or from deleting a cluster that was not yours.
+- As you can see TKGI Administrators have placed guardrails that kept you from making your K8s cluster too big, or from deleting a cluster that was not yours.

 - Let's deploy a new App to your `user<#>-cluster`: